 Our mission, to borrow a quote from Rudolf Steiner (the founder of Steiner Education) is: “to develop free human beings, who are able of themselves to impart purpose and direction to their lives.”

-GCI established a school in 2005 — the Gamot Cogon School.
-This school is envisioned as a prototype for a whole network of schools offering Steiner-inspired education as an alternative to the more narrow and materialistic impulse of traditional schooling.
+GCI established a school in 2005 — the Gamot Cogon Waldorf School.
+This school is envisioned as a prototype for a whole network of schools offering Steiner Waldorf education as a grassroots alternative to the more narrow and materialistic impulse of traditional schooling.

 GCI also launched its teacher training program in 2005.
 It is the first live-in, intensive Steiner teacher training program in the country and is being offered every year to teachers from around the country.
-More than 50 teachers and numerous others have participated in both the main training program and the special courses and seminars that have been offered.
-Graduates from our past trainings are connected with beginning initiatives in places like Bacolod, Cagayan de Oro, Iloilo and Davao, which shows how the ideas are spreading.
+More than 100 teachers and numerous others have participated in both the main training program and the special courses and seminars that have been offered.
+Graduates from our past trainings are connected with beginning initiatives in places like Bacolod, Cagayan de Oro, Iloilo, Baguio, Laguna, Romblon, Cebu and Davao, which shows how the ideas are spreading.
 This is precisely our hope that the on-going teacher training activity will continue to seed the expansion and development of Steiner education in the country so that more children can benefit from this innovative educational approach.

 Future plans include the further development of the school campus; the establishment of a biodynamic farm and the putting up of an in-house training center where GCI can continue to offer original training programs in education, agriculture, health, and full human development.
 GCI accepts donations from individuals and institutions who see value in its accomplishments and approach and wish to contribute in some way.